This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on ” Standardization”.

 d) Force of resistance

-Explanation: A decanter centrifuge separates solid materials from liquids in slurry by centrifugal force.
+Explanation: A decanter centrifuge separates solid materials from liquids in the slurry by centrifugal force.
 It plays an important role in wastewater treatment, chemical, oil and food processing industries.

 11. How much whole milk with 3.9% fat and skimmed milk with 0.04% fat content will you need to produce 2000 kg of standardized milk with 2.5% fat?